TheExcitedTech/Retro-Backup-Script/README.md

 You can also change the default directory by editing the `BACKUP_DIR` variable.

+The script will check to see if there is content in the parent ROMs directory.
+If there is at least 1 file, it will create a folder in the $BACKUP_DIR with the folder title and scan the directory to see if there are any save files to backup.

 **Please make sure to offload the backupsavs folder to another location, such as a cloud storage location.**
 -------